 Prescriptive

-Lastly, prescriptive analytics is the most in-demand form of analysis that supply chain tools employ because it is the most complex and beneficial one.
-Here, the software will go as far as suggest the next best course of action for you.
+This one probably is the most in-demand form of analysis that supply chain tools employ because it is the most complex and beneficial one.
+Here, the software will go as far as suggesting the next best course of action for you.
 Thus, ensuring that you can eliminate a problem in due time or capitalize on an emerging trend.

 Read up on Enterprise Data Management Strategy Creation